Chor Chor Super Chor: Storyline

-To make the plan work, the gang first break into the TV station and steal a copy of the recording that is going to be aired.
-They then cut each of the several incidents of street theft in the recording and repackage them as part of a false reality TV show called "Chor, Chor, Super Chor".
-After each incident, the gang (masquerading as a TV crew) is now shown going to the home of the victim and returning the stolen items along with a "surprise you are on TV" ending.
-So what was originally footage of several incidents of petty street theft, now resembles a series of episodes of a reality TV show where the "supposed" petty theft is followed by a visit to the victim and a happy ending.
+To make the plan work, the gang first broke into the TV station and stole a copy of the recording that was going to be aired.
+They then cut each of the several incidents of street theft in the recording and repackaged them as part of a false reality TV show called "Chor, Chor, Super Chor."
+After each incident, the gang (masquerading as a TV crew) is now shown going to the home of the victim and returning the stolen items, along with a "surprise you are on TV" ending.
+So what was originally footage of several incidents of petty street theft now resembles a series of episodes of a reality TV show where the "supposed" petty theft is followed by a visit to the victim and a happy ending.

 To make this work more effectively, the gang tracks down the manager of the TV station and robs him off his car on the street in an elaborately planned scam.
 Recording the event on camera all this time, they then show up outside the TV station later in the day, pretending to be a TV crew.
 They then proceed to return the car to the TV manager as he finally arrives to work after his long frustrating day on the streets of Delhi.

-Initially, the manager is upset and confused, more so since he has never heard of the reality show "Chor, Chor, Super Chor".
+Initially, the manager is upset and confused, more so since he has never heard of the reality show "Chor, Chor, Super Chor."
 The crew explain that they are new on the scene and are in fact looking for a station that would want to air the show.
 The manager, unaware that the crew are actual petty criminals in real life, is impressed with their performance.

 He invites Satbir and the crew inside.
-Once in his office, the crew is able to convince him that Neena is a fraud and her entire episode on street crime was supposedly their own film work which she must have stolen from them.
+Once in his office, the crew is able to convince him that Neena is a fraud and her entire episode on street crime was supposedly their own film work, which she must have stolen from them.
 She is accused of having cut-up their work and then passed it off to the station manager as real investigative reporting.
-The manager is initially skeptical of their claim, but is convinced in the end since he himself has just been the victim of the supposed show's prank.
+The manager is initially skeptical of their claim but is convinced in the end since he himself has just been the victim of the supposed show's prank.
 He now decides to abort the airing of the report.

 The manager now fires Neena and hires the crew and their reality show instead.
 The show becomes a big hit across Delhi.
 In a bizarre and ironic twist, petty crime, instead of going down as Neena hoped, goes up across the city as people on the street become openly receptive to being robbed of their possessions, hoping the person robbing them is perhaps part of the TV show and will show up at their door later on with a prize and a chance to be on national TV.